elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-qualifications-are-generally-required-for-a-network-administrator-role.md

 url: /learn/computer-science/questions/what-qualifications-are-generally-required-for-a-network-administrator-role
 score: -1.0
 related_article1:
-    id: 122332
+    id: 122331
     title: >-
-        How can a Help Desk Analyst advance in their career?
+        What qualifications are typically required for a Help Desk Analyst role?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-a-help-desk-analyst-advance-in-their-career
+    url: /learn/computer-science/questions/what-qualifications-are-typically-required-for-a-help-desk-analyst-role
 related_article2:
-    id: 122343
+    id: 122345
     title: >-
-        What qualifications are needed to become a Data Centre Administrator?
+        What are the main responsibilities of an Infrastructure Analyst?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-qualifications-are-needed-to-become-a-data-centre-administrator
+    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-an-infrastructure-analyst
 related_article3:
-    id: 122347
+    id: 122335
     title: >-
-        What qualifications are typically required for an Infrastructure Analyst role?
+        What qualifications are needed for a career in Deskside Services?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-qualifications-are-typically-required-for-an-infrastructure-analyst-role
+    url: /learn/computer-science/questions/what-qualifications-are-needed-for-a-career-in-deskside-services
 related_article4:
-    id: 122345
+    id: 122341
     title: >-
-        What are the main responsibilities of an Infrastructure Analyst?
+        What are the primary duties of a Data Centre Administrator?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-an-infrastructure-analyst
+    url: /learn/computer-science/questions/what-are-the-primary-duties-of-a-data-centre-administrator
 related_article5:
-    id: 122336
+    id: 122355
     title: >-
-        What is the typical career progression for someone in Deskside Services?
+        What qualifications are generally required for an IT Security Analyst role?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-typical-career-progression-for-someone-in-deskside-services
+    url: /learn/computer-science/questions/what-qualifications-are-generally-required-for-an-it-security-analyst-role
 ---

 &nbsp;